sal-camacho/network-security/network-layer-communication.md

 ---

-## DNS and ICMP Traffic Analysis — Cybersecurity Incident Report
+## Network Traffic Analysis — Cybersecurity Incident Report

 This report investigates a DNS resolution issue where traffic to port 53 failed, resulting in ICMP error messages.
 The analysis uses `tcpdump` to identify protocol behavior and provide incident insights.